-- 86-91 Doctor of Medicine (MD)

-- 92-96 Doctor of Dental Surgery (DDS)

-- 97-100 Doctor of Veterinary Medicine and Surgery (DVM&S)
+- 91-96 Doctor of Medicine (MD) - 97-101 Doctor of Dental Surgery (DDS) - 102-105 Doctor of Veterinary Medicine and Surgery (DVM&S) - 106-108 Doctor of Veterinary Medicine (DVetMed)

 Introduction

 Compliance

 1. The degree programme regulations define the types of award, their key characteristics, and their grounds for award.
 These regulations apply to all categories of postgraduate study at the University of Edinburgh, except for those qualified by a Senatus approved Memorandum of Agreement or Understanding for joint or collaborative awards.
 Students must comply with any requirements specific to their degree programme as set out in the Degree Programme Tables, the relevant College Regulations and the University's Assessment Regulations for the current academic session: